OffsetMods538/Loot-Table-Modifier/src/content/docs/getting_started.md

 Mod developers who, for some weird reason, *don't* want their logs to be spammed with random unnecessary stuff can set the property to `false` to override the IDE check.

 Modified loot tables can then be exported using the command `/loot-table-modifier debug export`.

-## Next Up
-Take a look at how loot modifiers work [here](/reference/loot_modifier) and then take a look at the examples.